Eccenux/fs-puzzle-helper/README.md

 ## Requirements

 You will need a server with PHP.
-You can use Apache HTTPD distributed with you Linux or use some installer like the one from Apache Lounge (and PHP from php.net).
+You can use Apache HTTPD distributed with your Linux or use some installer like the one from Apache Lounge (and PHP from php.net).
 Or you can use a bundle like XAMPP.

 You will need PHP 5.5+.
 Any version of Apache server should be fine (must only be able to run your PHP).
+Note that for cutting alone you just need PHP.

 ## Multi-user usage